bscofield/when-i-run-things/company.md

 * Our users are vital; we all talk to them (and, importantly, we **listen** to them).

 ## Communication
-* Default to internally-public (chat, etc) channels
+* Default to internally-public (chat, etc) channels unless there is a very good reason to go private.
+This means that you probably shouldn't "take the conversation offline" unless you commit to recapping the offline discussion and making it public as soon as possible.
 * Recognize that attention is a scarce resource; regularly review automated messaging (errors, deploys, commits, etc.) for usefulness and to make sure that it's using the correct channel.
 * Keep the audience(s) and goal(s) in mind for every communicative action.
 * Possibly: practice opt-in email transparency (ala Khan Academy; seen influences)